anhkhoi/anhkhoi/README.md

 - Live in: Ho Chi Minh City, Viet Nam

 ### :small_orange_diamond: Summary
-Software engineer with many years experience in coding technically.
-Experience in building apps on both iOS and web platform.
+Software engineer with many years of experience in coding technically.
+Experience in building apps on both iOS and web platforms.
 I’m strong, hang-on, knowledge of programming in Objective C, Swift, PHP, Javascript, NodeJs, HTML, CSS, MySQL, … Good understanding of technology trends and development.
-With programming skills and many years experience, I confident I can solve any problems from simple to complex challenges.
+With programming skills and many years of experience, I am confident I can solve any problems from simple to complex challenges.

 ### :small_orange_diamond: Key Skills & Competencies